audioxide/data/data/posts/20180517-reviews-arctic-monkeys-tranquility-base-hotel-and-casino.md

   with retro sheens, the whole affair playing out at strolling pace, as if basking in the seedy buzz of a make-believe underworld.
 week: 146
+blurb: Hushed, husky Turner monologues drift over sophisticated arrangements with retro sheens.
+The whole show basks in the seedy buzz of a make-believe underworld.
 ---
 author: ANDRÉ
 review: >-